johannschopplich/apiful/docs/extensions/openapi.md

 const petStore = createClient({ baseURL }).with(adapter)
 ```

-Now, the responses are typed based on the OpenAPI specification.
-For example, the following code snippet fetches a user by username:
+Your client now provides full type safety based on the OpenAPI specification.
+Here is how to fetch a user by username:

 ```ts
 const userResponse = await petStore('/user/{username}', {